Glacial Gardeners Master Gardener Volunteer Association

-- Member Plant Auction (second Tuesday in September)
+- Member Only Plant Auction (second Tuesday in September)

 - Spring and Fall plant sales

 Monthly meeting and programs are usually held on the second Tuesday of the month in the lower level of the Resource Center in Florence.
-Meetings and programs start at 6:00pm.
+Meetings and programs start at 6:00 pm.
 Membership is open to the public; the only requirement is having a strong interest in gardening and horticulture.
 Master Gardener certification is not necessary to join, but members are encouraged to take the WI Master Gardener Training (see below).
 Annual membership dues are $15 per person.
-For more information on how to join the Glacial Gardeners, contact Sabrina Leffler (email@example.com) or stop into the UW-Extension office located below the Florence County Resource Center.
+For more information on how to join the Glacial Gardeners, contact via email at firstname.lastname@example.org or stop into the UW-Extension office located below the Florence County Resource Center.

 The Master Gardener program is all about volunteering in the local community.
 As a member of the class you will learn how to find answers to gardening questions through the use of research-based material from the University of Wisconsin Cooperative Extension.
 On completion of the classroom sessions (36 hours), there will then be 24 hours of volunteer time put in at one or more of the approved projects in the area.
 For information on the Wisconsin Master Gardener program, go visit the state website Wisconsin State Master Gardener Program

 For more information about the Master Gardener Training or the local association (Glacial Gardeners Master Gardener Association), e-mail Office Manager Sabrina Leffler (email@example.com)